rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/helm-charts-in-rancher/oci-registries.md

 2. Find the name of the cluster whose repositories you want to access.
 Click **Explore** at the end of the cluster's row.
 3. In the left navigation bar, select **Apps > Repositories**.
 4. Click **Create**.
 5. Enter a **Name** and **Description** for the registry.
-Select **OCI** as the target.
+Select **OCI Repository** as the target.
 6. Enter the URL for the registry.
 The registry endpoint must not contain anything besides OCI Helm Chart artifacts.
-If you attempt to add an endpoint that contains any other kinds of files or artifacts, the OCI registry will not be added.
+The artifacts should all have unique names.
+If you attempt to add an endpoint that contains any other kinds of files or artifacts, the OCI repository will not be added.

   :::note